CharlesPikachu/DecryptLogin/docs/en/LOGIN.md

 - mobile: it is a digital captcha, just return the corresponding digital recognition result
 - pc: unsupport processing the situation of appearing captcha

-### taobao
+### Taobao
 #### Supported modes
-The supported modes of taobao include:
+The supported modes of Taobao include:
 - pc
 #### Example
-Here is an example to login in taobao:
+Here is an example to login in Taobao:
 ```python
 from DecryptLogin import login
 lg = login.Login()